1/20 as a Decimal: A full breakdown

 Expanding Understanding: Working with More Complex Fractions

 While 1/20 is relatively straightforward, the principles demonstrated here apply to more complex fractions.
 Understanding the different methods presented—long division, finding equivalent fractions, and percentage conversion—provides a strong foundation for converting any fraction to its decimal equivalent.
-For instance, consider the fraction 3/20:
+To give you an idea, consider the fraction 3/20:

 - Long Division: 3 ÷ 20 = 0.15